domschrei/lilotane/README.md

 ## License

-**Until the submission deadline of the [HTN IPC 2020](http://gki.informatik.uni-freiburg.de/competition.html), this repository and this code are private.
-Do not share until then.**

-The code of the planner is published under the GNU GPLv3.
+The code of Lilotane is published under the GNU GPLv3.
 Consult the LICENSE file for details.
 The planner uses the [pandaPIparser project](https://github.com/panda-planner-dev/pandaPIparser) [1] which is also GPLv3 licensed.

 Note that depending on the SAT solver compiled into the planner, usage and redistribution rights may be subject to their licensing.